Garlic Seed Size: How To Grow Garlic: Basaltic Farms

 Soil Health Tips

 Planning is critical if you’re serious about gardening.
 Preparing your ground is necessary for the best yields.
 In the spring, get your soil report, and select the right cover crops to unlock your soil.
-Buckwheat sprouts at 60 degrees and adds phosphorus.
+Buckwheat sprouts at 60 degrees and unlocks phosphorus.
 Mustard bio-fumigates and helps insect control.
 Legumes add nitrogen.
 See our cover crops page for more details.
 If you need amendments, please select OMRI-approved only.
 You’re purchasing certified organic seeds, so don’t spoil them with non-approved amendments.

 Since Garlic is a heavy feeder, it needs nitrogen, potassium, phosphorus, and sulfur and a PH of 6.5 is optimum.
 Get these into the ground before planting for the best results.
 We also recommend foliar feeding in the spring with Neptune’s Harvest seaweed and fish emulsion.
 Stop feeding and watering three weeks before the intended harvest.
 In the last three weeks, a little stress increased bulb size and tightened the protective paper around the bulbs.